elijahsamuels/cosmo/README.md

 - [ ] - Add Service/Product table, model, views
 - [ ] - Host (on Heroku to start)
 - [ ] - Add payment gateways
+- [ ] - Add Mailer options - when client submits a new inquiry, the client gets a confirmation email and the admin/business gets an email AND text notification.

 ## License